 Let Light Define the Surface

-Cement tile flooring is not just a surface—it is a design element that shapes how a space is experienced.
+Cement tile flooring is not just a surface.
+It is a design element that shapes how a space is experienced from the moment you enter it.

 Lighting determines how that element is perceived.
-It controls contrast, enhances pattern, and integrates the floor into the overall composition.
+It controls contrast, supports pattern rhythm, and integrates the floor into the overall composition rather than letting it sit in isolation.